 Now, as I said, I think the requirements regarding fast and abstinence today are quite mild, and I would certainly encourage people–if they are willing and able to do so–to go beyond those requirements.

-Oh, and one other thing: I’m not at all sure that the “doesn’t add up to a second meal” idea passes the test of reasonableness required by canon 24.
-Given the fact that meal sizes vary and that “size” can be measured in different ways (some of which are noted above), it seems that this bit of guidance is so vague that it will just frustrate and foster scrupules among the faithful as they try to apply a test this confusing and ambiguous.
-So . . . it’s just bad (though well-meaning) pastoral advice.
+On another note, it appears that the “doesn’t add up to a second meal” idea does not pass the test of reasonableness required by canon 24.
+Given the fact that meal sizes vary and that “size” can be measured in different ways (some of which are noted above), this rule is so vague that it will frustrate and foster scruples among the faithful as they try to apply a test this confusing and ambiguous.

 Hope this helps!